 Why you may wish to install a SSD

-If you have a late-model PC (either laptop or desktop) equipped with a powerful processor and plenty of RAM that you feel is just a bit slow to boot and start programs then a excellent option to speed it up more is to install a Solid State Drive in place of your primary hard drive.
+If you have a late-model PC (either laptop or desktop) equipped with a powerful processor and plenty of RAM that you feel is just a bit slow to boot and start programs then an excellent option to speed it up is to install a Solid State Drive in place of your old mechanical primary hard drive.

 Most SATA SSDs are 2.5" in size - just right for a laptop PC.
 And with an inexpensive installation kit they will be right at home in a desktop PC.